mohamicorp/editor-for-stash-issues/README.md

-# editor-for-stash-issues
+# Editor for Stash
-Issue Management System for Stash Editor
+This repo is empty and only used as a issue management system for Editor for Stash.